NisarLDev/Curso_Python_Intensivo_desde_0_OpenBootCamp/README.md

 3 - Convert excel file to csv writer in python with pandas

-6 - Hash password with hash of 32 bits of string
+6 - Hash password with hash of 32 bits of string with SHA256

 ## Bibliography: